Managing the Files in your Wistia Account

 Another option is to allow viewers to download via the Share button on the player.
 Check out the Share page for a walkthrough.

 You can download the entire contents of a project on the project’s landing page.
 Head to any project within Wistia and you’ll see an option to Export All Media.
 Clicking this will allow you to export all of the original media files within the project as a .zip file.
 There is a 4GB limit on the size of the .zip file.

 By default, contacts invited into Wistia are not permitted to download your media files, but they can be granted this permission.
 A contact’s ability to download files is controlled via permissions at the project level.

-If you are an Account Owner or Manager on multiple accounts, the Move & Copy panel will allow you to move videos to other accounts.
+If you are an Account Owner or Manager on multiple accounts and use the same email address to sign into them, you can move media to other accounts.
 This will also work if you’re a Collaborator who’s been given Admin permissions for a project.

 abcde12345), so there’s no need to update the embed codes.

 Copying is good for creating multiple instances of a media with different customizations, or for zero-ing out analytics for a certain media (i.e. you make a copy and then re-embed).
 When you make a copy of a media, while the content is the same, this is completely brand new and separate from the original file.
 As a result, the copy will not include analytics from the original media, but instead will have its own analytics that start from scratch.